bertilegh/bertilegh/README.md

-- 👋 Hi, this is my school account.
+- 👋 Heya!
-- 👀 I’m working on a game for school here.
+- 👀 I’m working on some private projects here.
-- 🌱 I’m currently learning Rust!
+- 🌱 I’m currently learning.
 - 😄 Pronouns: any/all.
 - ⚡ Fun fact: ^.^